 EDFT (Extended Discrete Fourier Transform) algorithm produces N-point DFT of sequence X where N is greater than the length of input data.
 Unlike the Fast Fourier Transform (FFT), where unknown readings outside of X are zero-padded, the EDFT algorithm for calculation of the DFT using only available data and the extended frequency set (therefore, named 'Extended DFT').
 EDFT function application is simple and similar to the FFT, besides EDFT have the following additional features:

-1. EDFT can extrapolate input sequence X to length N. That is, if apply EDFT for N>length(X), get the results:
+1. EDFT can extrapolate input sequence X to length N. That is, if applied EDFT to N>length(X), get the results:

 3. EDFT can estimate amplitudes and phases of sinusoidal components in sequence X. Like as FFT output fft(X,N)/length(X) is proportional to amplitudes of sinusoids in X, also adding a second output argument for EDFT return the amplitude spectrum S of sequence X: